rezanid/xrmtools/README.md

    ```shell
    Url=<environment URL>;Integrated Security=True;TenantId=<your tenant id>
    ```
-   You can also simplify that just the URL of your environment.
+   You can also simply enter the URL of your environment.
    ```shell
    <environment URL>
    ```